open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/pipeline/databricks-pipeline/airflow.md

 ---
-title: Run Airbyte Connector using Airflow SDK
+title: Run Databricks Pipeline Connector using Airflow SDK
-slug: /connectors/pipeline/airbyte/airflow
+slug: /connectors/pipeline/databricks-pipeline/airflow
 ---

-# Run Airbyte using the Airflow SDK
+# Run Databricks Pipeline using the Airflow SDK

-In this section, we provide guides and references to use the Airbyte connector.
+In this section, we provide guides and references to use the Databricks Pipeline connector.

-Configure and schedule Airbyte metadata and profiler workflows from the OpenMetadata UI:
+Configure and schedule Databricks Pipeline metadata and profiler workflows from the OpenMetadata UI:

 - [Requirements](#requirements)
 - [Metadata Ingestion](#metadata-ingestion)